glimpse-editor/getglimpse-web/content/downloads.md

 The Glimpse project does not support the MacOS platform at this time.
 We recommend you use the [Seashore](https://en.wikipedia.org/wiki/Seashore_%28software%29) variant of the GNU Image Manipulation Program instead.

 ### Build our code
-We have provided instructions for building the Glimpse source code on our project wiki: https://wiki.glimpse-editor.org/index.php?title=Building_Glimpse
+We have provided instructions for building and packaging the Glimpse source code on our project wiki: https://wiki.glimpse-editor.org/index.php?title=Building_Glimpse

 You can also test out our beta releases by following these instructions: https://wiki.glimpse-editor.org/index.php?title=Testing_Glimpse